wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       .. figure:: images/mac/UntarredRelease.png
           :alt:

-      Using Finder (or command line) copy the contents of the folder to a new folder in your home directory, ~/wpilib/2020 as shown below or press cmd + shift + H in a new Finder window.
+      Using Finder press cmd + shift + H on a new Finder window to get to your home directory and copy the contents of the downloaded folder to a new folder in your home directory, ~/wpilib/2020 as shown below.
+(Can alternatively be accomplished using Terminal)

       .. figure:: images/mac/MovedFiles.png
           :alt: